Foundation Settlement Repair: 9 Signs, Causes & Fixes

 Can foundation settlement be repaired?

 Yes.
-Depending on the cause, repair may involve drainage correction, crack repair, slab lifting, piers, underpinning, or foundation stabilisation.
+Depending on the cause, repair may involve drainage correction, crack repair, slab lifting, piers, underpinning, or foundation stabilization.

 What is differential settlement in a foundation?